cwang717/tRCM-Dataset/README.md

 # tRCM-Dataset
 Route choice dataset with various scenarios.
-Collected by Georgia Tech ACT Lab from driving simulator experiments.
+Collected by Georgia Tech ACT Lab through driving simulator experiments.

 ## Data Description
 The data description can be found at (\# TODO: manuscript/paper link).